 What a city!
 Once the Imperial city of Peter the Great, this UNESCO listed city of 5 million people reeks of magnificent buildings, riches, long canals, beautiful churches and great little cafes.

-The other more pressing reason for purchasing this rail ticket early was that we needed it for our Russian visas.
-Because my husband and I were travelling on our own, we had to provide evidence of our entry into, around and exit from Russia as well as hotel details.
-With visas costing $A135 plus $US25 for an authorisation number, we did not want to risk being rejected.
+The other more pressing reason for purchasing an early rail ticket was that we needed it for our Russian visas.
+My husband and I were travelling independently and evidence of our entry into, around and exit from Russia as well as hotel details were required.
+With visas costing $A135 plus $US25 for an authorisation number, we didn’t want to risk rejection.

 Saint Peterburg is known as the ‘Venice of the North’ and ‘Amsterdam of the East’ because of its canal system.
 In fact, Peter the Great modelled his city in the early 1700s on Amsterdam.
 In its day, the canals were extensive and carried a lot of water traffic.
 Today, the canals are fewer; having been filled in after the road levels were raised.
 Lots of tourist boats ply the canals, giving visitors a wonderful view of neoclassical buildings.
 There’s about 600 bridges across the canals, made from a variety of materials; stone, iron, wood.